seqeralabs/nf-training-intro/README.md

 ![gitpod button](docs/assets/open-gitpod.png)

-If you're not used to a command line environment, don't worry, you'll just be copying commands to follow along.
+If you're not used to a command-line environment, don't worry, you'll just be copying commands to follow along.
 But you can do things like:

 ```bash
 cd data             # Change directory to data